SeunAkindele/lendsqr-be-test/README.md

 A simple wallet service API that allows users to create accounts, deposit funds, transfer funds, and withdraw funds.
 This project is being built as part of an MVP to demonstrate basic wallet functionality.

-## Goals:
+## Features:
 - User account creation
 - Fund deposit and withdrawal
 - Transfer funds between users
-- Blacklist users based on external criteria
+- Prevent onboarding of users that are blacklisted on Lendsqr karma blacklist

 ## Technologies Used:
 - NodeJS (LTS version)